vh-diazr/dehazing-GP/README.md

 	@article{dehazingGP2019,
-	  title = "Design of estimators for restoration of images degraded by haze using genetic programming", author = "Jose Enrique Hernandez-Beltran and Victor H. Diaz-Ramirez and Leonardo Trujillo and Pierrick Legrand", journal = "Swarm and Evolutionary Computation",
+	  title = "Design of estimators for restoration of images degraded by haze using genetic programming", author = "J. E. Hernandez-Beltran and V. H. Diaz-Ramirez and L. Trujillo and P. Legrand", journal = "Swarm and Evolutionary Computation",
 	  pages = "49 - 63",
 	  year = "2018",